Jay-Deshpande/FinalEssay/README.md

 I do like that I can change the price of electricity assumed in the model and view the effects instantly on screen.
 It helps to make the program more responsive.
 I also like that the data is updated every 30 seconds because it lets me know that I am getting the latest updates and am not relying on some article written months ago.

 The least effective part of the website is the bitcoin mining map.
 For one, when you click on a symbol it is highlighted, but then no additional data is shown.
 The symbols are also very similar in size and are very difficult to compare.
 The time scale bar is also unintuitive and inflexible: I can only select one time period.
 It is nice that they included a more detailed China map for individual provinces but I would like to see this data for other countries as well.
 The good part about the map is that it is very simple, so it loads and renders fast.
 The baselayer is gray and contains bare minimum labeling.
 The thematic layer is simply the proportional symbol for each country's monthly hashrate.

+# Broader Connections

+The CBECI is a service that sits at the crossroads of numerous topics that we discussed this quarter.
+This is partly because bitcoin itself sits at these crossroads.
+We can use geography to help explain certain aspects of bitcoin and the effect it has on society.
+The CBECI mining map helps us see that hundreds of thousands of people across the world are consuming electricity in support of the bitcoin network.
+We can use this output to calculate carbon emmissions and start to see the true contribution of digital currencies to pollution.

+Digital currencies seem to become more and more useable and accepted as time passes.
+This could widen the digital divide, between those with ready access and exerpience with the digital world and those without.
+They can also help disrupt traditional power structures like governments and central banks.
+Certain cryptocurrencies are also private and virtually untraceable, which further protects the privacy of individuals making transactions.